 School Psychology

-The Sixth-Year Diploma program is designed to prepare qualified school psychologists to practice in public schools or related educational settings.
+The Sixth-Year Certificate program is designed to prepare qualified school psychologists to practice in public schools or related educational settings.
 The program is accredited by the Connecticut State Board of Education and is approved by the National Association of School Psychologists and the National Council for Accreditation of Teacher Education (NCATE).
 It requires a student to already hold a Master’s degree in School Psychology or related area.
-The Sixth-Year Diploma in School Psychology requires 45 credits beyond those required for the Master’s degree, including practica and internship.
-In addition to the courses required for the Master of Arts (M.A.) in School Psychology, described separately, to receive the Sixth-Year Diploma in School Psychology, students must satisfactorily complete the required courses listed below.
+The Sixth-Year Certificate in School Psychology requires 45 credits beyond those required for the Master’s degree, including practica and internship.
+In addition to the courses required for the Master of Arts (M.A.) in School Psychology, described separately, to receive the Sixth-Year Certificate in School Psychology, students must satisfactorily complete the required courses listed below.

 Required Courses: EPSY 5194 (when offered as Academic Intervention), 5405, 5406, 5408, 5425, 5440, 5445, 5450; EPSY 5092 for three semester hours per semester, for two semesters, for a total of six semester hours beyond the M.A. practicum; EPSY 5491 School Psychology Internship for 6-12 semester hours per semester, for two semesters.